ezsystems/ezplatform/doc/docker/README.md

 # Tag the images
 docker tag docker_dataset-dbdump swarmmanager:5000/my-ez-app/dataset-dbdump
 docker tag docker_dataset-vardir swarmmanager:5000/my-ez-app/dataset-vardir
-docker tag my-ez-web swarmmanager:5000/my-ez-app/web docker tag my-ez-app swarmmanager:5000/my-ez-app/app docker tag docker_varnish swarmmanager:5000/my-ez-app/varnish
+docker tag docker_web swarmmanager:5000/my-ez-app/web
+docker tag docker_app swarmmanager:5000/my-ez-app/app
+docker tag docker_varnish swarmmanager:5000/my-ez-app/varnish

 # Upload the images to the registry ( only needed if your swarm cluster has more than one node)